I originally posted this article on LinkedIn

 As an anthropologist and sociologist who works as a cultural strategist in the business world, I also see it in the way my clients internalize the deeply human insights around their best customers’ highest common denominator values and light up when they begin to see the possibilities for evolving their brands, products and their business strategies.
 On a regular basis I see executives make powerful reconnections with their “human” side in a business context in ways that always create change for the better.

 Love belongs in business.
 Love belongs in strategy.
 Love should be a core competency in our work.
-Because our work – especially in businesses that have a global footprint – has a profound impact on people.
+According to www.anybusiness.com.au, because our work – especially in businesses that have a global footprint – has a profound impact on people.
 It touches more humans every day (especially in the global brand space) than we can even fathom and in a number of ways we may not even be aware of.

 So, consider this a call to action to all those who don’t just want to settle for “like”.
 If you really want your career, your brand, your company or even just your “self” to achieve its highest potential then you absolutely must remember: we have unrivaled power to succeed when we make a choice to belong to one another and let the love in.